$600 A Week: Poverty Remedy Or Job Slayer?

 On the face of it, $600 is a pretty unremarkable number.

-The federal government has been paying this additional amount each week to every person who has lost a job because of the pandemic.
+The federal government has been paying this additional amount each week to every person who qualifies for unemployment benefits during the pandemic.

 But astonishingly, the number has taken on huge significance in its short life.
 As the pandemic wreaks havoc in the United States, snatching millions of jobs, mostly in the low-income sector, the additional $600 weekly payment has become a financial lifeline for many households, helping pay for rent, food and clothing since the beginning of April.

-Note: An earlier version of this story mistakenly said the extra $600 in weekly unemployment benefits was for every person who lost a job because of the pandemic.
-The extra benefit goes to every person who qualifies for unemployment benefits during the pandemic.